 Select your Focus

-When determining what professional development options would be best for you, consider what you’d most like to focus on for your own growth.
+When determining what professional development options would be best for you, consider what you’d most like to focus on for your own teacher growth.
 Are you interested in Arts Integration?
 STEAM?
 PBL?
 Assessment?
 Select your focus first to ensure that whatever you choose, it’s the most meaningful opportunity for you.

 Determine your Learning Style